PrimeDAO/deals-contracts/README.md

 # Prime Deals Smart Contracts

-This repo contains the smart contracts making up Prim Deals.
+This repo contains the smart contracts making up Prime Deals.

 ## What is Prime Deals